dipolexchange/docs/docs/get-started/wallet-guide.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To get started on PancakeSwap, the first thing you'll need is to set up a wallet that supports BNB Smart Chain (BSC).
+To get started on DipoleSwap, the first thing you'll need is to set up a wallet that supports PlatON Network.
 Wallets are available both on desktop computers and on smartphone devices.
 You'll need to choose the wallet that fits your needs best.

 :::danger
 When you're setting up a wallet, be sure to: